Smousten/SecureWiki/README.md

 If this page does not exist, then use the following command
 `sudo ln -s /var/lib/mediawiki /var/www/html/mediawiki`

+It may complain that php extensions like mbstring and xml are missing even you have installed them.
+Please manually activate them by using:
+`sudo phpenmod mbstring`
+`sudo phpenmod xml`
+`sudo systemctl restart apache2.service`

 Fill out all the fields in the configuration form and press the continue button.
 Use the username and password of the mysql user previously created when needed.